Dannydropz/phuketradar/DEPLOYMENT_GUIDE.md

 6. **When ready to go live:**
    - Click "Merge Pull Request" on GitHub
-   - Railway auto-deploys to production
+   - Coolify auto-deploys to production
    - Preview deployment is deleted

 ---